SalocinDotTEN/php-backup-to-aws-s3/README.markdown

 ## Installation

-1. Copy the backup.dist.php file to a new file name, like backup.php
-2. Add your Amazon AWS access key, password, and bucket in the backup.php file provided.
+1. Add your Amazon AWS access key, password, and bucket in the backupper.php file provided.
 3. Customize the files and database servers that are backed up.
   * You may optionally create any number of .php files inside the "backups" directory.
 Each one will be executed.
 4. Upload to your server.